fakhrullah/another-iv-assessment/notes/order-app.md

 - To demo how I manage files for better management code, here I create folders to group things.
   But, if my real workflow is I will not create folders untill I have too many files or things will be easier if group in folder.

+- Use linter - airbnb typescript style - because strict is better for mentainance
+-